-Treatment of Measles
+Treatment of measles

-Children should have the first dose right after their first birthday (12 to 15 months old) and a second dose before they enter kindergarten (4 to 6 years old).
-Not all children should have this vaccine so be sure to talk to your doctor first.
+Children should have two doses: the first dose right after their first birthday (12 to 15 months old) and a second dose before entering kindergarten (4 to 6 years old).
+Not all children should have this vaccine.
+Be sure to talk to your child’s doctor first.

-When to Call the Doctor
+When to call the doctor

-- An infant is exposed to measles.
+- is an infant and has been exposed to measles.

 Notify the school or daycare if your child has measles.
-Cases of measles should be reported to the Health Department.
+Cases of measles should be reported to the local Health Department.

-HH-I-290 2/09 Copyright 2009, Nationwide Children’s Hospital
+HH-I-290 2/09, Revised 11/17 Copyright 2009, Nationwide Children’s Hospital